KANSAS - Sauer Castle

 Many people in the area of the home believe there is a secret tunnel to the Kaw River.
 However, Shawnee Hill is a solid ledge rock, and making a tunnel would be an enormous and laborious task.
 Some local historians propose that this myth is from people mistaking this legend with the Quindaro Slave Tunnel.
-For those not familiar with this legend, the Quindaro Slave Tunnel was supposedly an underground passageway built during Civil War days for the transportation of escaped slaves into the free city of Quindaro from the Missouri River.
+For those not familiar with this legend, the Quindaro Slave Tunnel was supposedly an underground passageway built during the Civil War days to transport escaped slaves into the free city of Quindaro from the Missouri River.
 No proof that either tunnel ever existed has been found.
 Why the Sauers would have such a tunnel built never seems to come up in explanations.

 One legend I heard is that there are radium springs on the property.
 This one probably came from the large springs on the south side of the property.
 However, these are just natural springs.
 Radium springs are hot odorless mineral water that has long been known for its soothing and healing powers for aches and pains.
 If such springs were on the property, I'm sure someone would have put them to use by now.

 A common legend is that the land was stolen from the Shawnee Indians.
 In 1859, Tom Bigknife was given the title to this property, and he sold sections of it.
 Some say that Bigknife had the title stolen from him, or he was tricked out of it.
 However, the deed and papers are on file in the courthouse in the Register of Deeds' office, and they show that the Indian Commission approved the sale.
 Since Bigknife continued to live on the property, this is also highly unlikely.